MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-trace-files.md

 ## Sharing TTD Trace .RUN files

 TTD trace files can be shared with others by copying the .RUN file.
-You can rename the file to include any addtional information, such as the date or a bug number.
+You can rename the file to include any additional information, such as the date or a bug number.

 The .IDX file does not need to be copied as it can be re-created using the !tt.index command.

 > [!TIP]
-> When collaborating with others, pass on any relevant trace positions realted to the problem at hand.
+> When collaborating with others, pass on any relevant trace positions related to the problem at hand.
 The collaborator can use the ```!tt x:y``` command to move to that exact point in time in the execution of the code.
-Time position ranges can be included in bug descriptions to track where the possible issue be occuring.
+Time position ranges can be included in bug descriptions to track where the possible issue may be occurring.
 >